top of page

 Scenic snow-covered landscapes, winter hiking trails

 Switzerland’s landscapes offer a variety of hiking experiences, and the trail connecting Caumasee, Il Spir, and Crestasee is a noteworthy option for those seeking a balanced day out in nature.
 This hike presents an opportunity to experience the Swiss outdoors, suitable for families and accessible to most.
-It is pram and kids friendly.
+It is pram and kids friendly with little water stations to fill your water bottle everywhere.

 The path is well-maintained, with clear signage.
 For drivers, parking is available here, and bus users coming from Chur can disembark at the Flims Waldhaus, Caumasee stop.